 Yaupon Holly (I. vomitoria) – Yaupon is a group holly plant varieties with small leaves that have a purplish tint when young.
 Some of the more interesting types have white berries.
 The leaves on ‘Bordeaux’ have a deep, burgundy tint that becomes darker in winter.
 ‘Pendula’ is a graceful, weeping holly often used as a specimen plant.

-Possumhaw (I. decidua) – Taking the form of either a multi-stemmed shrub or small tree, possumhaw grows to heights of 20 to 30 feet.
+Possumhaw (I. decidua) – Taking the form of either a multi-stemmed shrub or small tree, possumhaw grows to heights of 20 to 30 feet (6 to 9 m.).
 It sets a heavy load of dark orange or red berries which remain on the branches after the leaves fall.